larsenglund/wifid/index.md

 ## RC (Remote Control)
 Handheld remote control with 1.44 inch full color display and 12 tactical buttons.
-Uses the worlds most BL-5C
-Standard Up to 208 days battery time and USB rechargeable.
+Uses the very common (and thus economic) Nokia BL-5C battery with up to 208 days battery time.
+USB rechargeable with standard mini USB phone charger.

 # Software
 ## wifid configurator
+Mobile phone app that automatically finds and configures all devices.

 ## Server
-Homeassistant
+Optional local server that allows automation and data collection to be kept local and private.
+Raspberry Pi with Homeassistant and additional software.